fbeauthier/pointtopic/README.md

 Repo for all the code produced during internship at Point-Topic.

 ### BII
-This folder contains all inputs, queries and code to create (and evenutally update) the new BII (starting in 2023) for LSOAs.
+This folder contains all the queries and code to create (and evenutally update) the new BII (starting in 2023) at LSOA level.

-1. The BII query .rtf file contains the full query to obtain all the input variables from Point-Topic's Snowflake tables to construct the BII.
+1. The BII_query_all_in_one.rtf file contains the full query to obtain all the input variables from Point-Topic's Snowflake tables in July 2023 to construct the BII.
-2. The BII query output .csv file is the output of the .rtf query from Snowflake containing all the variables we use to construct the BII (this should be updated using the query).
-3. The Build BII .R file contains the code to construct the BII in R using the output .csv file as input data
+2. The build_BII.R file contains the code to construct the BII in R for each nation using the output .csv file from the query
-4. The new BII output .csv file is the resulting BII.
+3. Run the last 4 "write_csv" lines to obtain the four separate BII files for each nation.

 ### BDDI
 This folder contains all inputs and code to create (and evenutally update) the new BDDI (starting in 2023) for LSOAs.